Property Management · Last updated 2 June 2026

 What is the most expensive emergency repair landlords face in Gibraltar?

-Boiler failure in winter is the most disruptive.
-Damp remediation from roof or terrace failure is the most expensive to fix properly.
-AC failure in high summer is the most urgent for tenant satisfaction.
+Damp remediation from roof or terrace failure is typically the most expensive to fix properly.
+Boiler failure in winter is the most disruptive for tenants.
+AC failure in high summer requires the fastest response.
 All three are largely preventable with proper annual servicing.

 Are landlords responsible for AC maintenance in Gibraltar?